JEdward7777/VerseGlossTranslator/README.md

 pip install openai
 ```

-If you are going to use the Streamlit webgui, you will need to install that as well.
+If you are going to use the Streamlit web gui, you will need to install that as well.
 ```bash
 pip install streamlit
 ```